 Biophysical and Biochemical Processes of Interest: Phase Transitions of multi-macromolecular systems; Functions via conformational heterogeneity; Biochemical reactions organized and controlled by nuclear bodies.

-Techniques used: Biophysical simulations both atomisic and coarse-grained; Polymer physics theories; Machine learning; Bioinformatics; In vitro and in cell biophysical experiments.
+Techniques used: Biophysical simulations both atomisic and coarse-grained; Polymer physics and Statistical Physics; Machine learning & Bayesian Inferencing; Bioinformatics; In vitro and in cell biophysical experiments.

 Funding: We currently receive funding from the National Science Foundation (NSF),Air Force Office of Scientific Research (AFOSR)St. Jude Children’s Research Hospital, and the National Institute for Neuronal Disorders and Stroke (NIH-NINDS).
 Key personnel who work with us and help with collaborative efforts are supported by the Center for Biomolecular Condensates within the James McKelvey School of Engineering at WashU.